Directly to the content

 Sauerkraut, kefir, kimchi

-Example of a nutritious vegetarian daily plan
+Example of a nutrient-rich vegetarian daily meal plan

 • 100g blueberries and half a banana